Is this HDFC Life’s Sanchay Plus any different from the previous one?

 - Review of HDFC Life: Company Overview

 - Basic Features of HDFC Life Sanchay Plus

-- Practical Review of HDFC Life Sanchay Plus Benefit Options
+- Practical Review of HDFC Life Sanchay Plus Benefit’s 4 Variants

 - Final Verdict

-4. Review of Guaranteed Long Term Income Benefit
+4. Variant No.4: Guaranteed Long Term Income Benefit – Analysis and Review

-HDFC has now launched the brand new HDFC Life Sanchay Plus, following the HDFC Life Sanchay endowment insurance plan.
+HDFC launched the HDFC Life Sanchay Plus, following the HDFC Life Sanchay endowment insurance plan.

-Being the next new version, it sure does have some better features and options than the previous one.
+Being the next-version, it sure does have some better features and options than the previous one.
 It is crafted to be appealing and attractive for every single investor to “invest”.
 Are these appeal and attractiveness is just a perception created or a reality?

 HDFC Life Sanchay Plus: Basic Features